pombreda/lepl/doc-src/lexer.rst

      * If the tag matches and the token contains a sub--matcher, then the fragment of text is passed to the sub--matcher for processing.
-If the sub--matcher returns a reusult then that result is returned by the token.
+If the sub--matcher returns a result then that result is returned by the token.
 Alternatively, if the sub--matcher fails then the token fails too.